-The Duke University Libraries provides a formal research data repository and curation program in order to help researchers meet the FAIR Guiding Principles (Findable, Accessible, Interoperable and Reusable).
+The Duke University Libraries provides a formal research data repository and curation program in order to help researchers publish their data and meet the FAIR Guiding Principles (Findable, Accessible, Interoperable and Reusable).
 Federal funders such as the National Institutes of Health (NIH) and scientific journals such as the Data Science Journal are committed to FAIR for both scientific integrity purposes and to encourage research innovation.

 Duke Research Data Repository

 The Duke University Libraries maintain the Duke Research Data Repository (RDR), which is a fully open access general data repository.
-All data receive:
+We can help you:

 Data curation services

 All data within our data repository are curated by professional library staff.
 The process involves a review of a researcher’s data and documentation to ensure the data are as complete, understandable, and accessible as possible.
 Checks to the data package (data files and documentation) include:

 - No sensitive or restricted information is included (PII, PHI, proprietary information)

 - Documentation is included that describes the attributes and content of the data as well as the context of the research process (i.e., data sources, programs, etc.)